thangchung/coffeeshop-modular/README.md

 # coffeeshop-modular

-The coffeeshop application with modular approach is built with .NET
+.NET coffee shop application with modular approach

-> Don't use this repository for production code
->
-> This is just for demo the conflict connection exception
+> This project mainly based on https://github.com/quarkuscoffeeshop/quarkuscoffeeshop-majestic-monolith, and customized some parts to adapt with .NET 7